MeMo: Attentional Momentum for Real-Time Audio-Visual Target Speaker Extraction Under Impaired Visual Conditions: MeMo

 \textbf{Stage 2:} We utilize the self-enrolled estimated speech $\hat{x}^1$ as reference together with visual cues.
 However, at early training epochs, the quality of $\hat{x}^1$ is often poor because the model has not yet converged, which can destabilize training \cite{li2019listening,li2018source,wang2020online,andreev23_interspeech,pan24_interspeech}.
 To mitigate this issue, we adopt a curriculum learning strategy \cite{bengio2009curriculum, williams1989learning, bengio2015scheduled}, gradually transitioning from the ground truth target speech $x$ to the self-enrolled speech $\hat{x}^1$.
-Specifically, we define a new curriculum-guided speech $\hat{x}^1_\text{cr}$, where the curriculum weight $\alpha$ increases linearly from 0 to 1 over the first $ep_\text{cr}$ epochs.
+Specifically, we define a new curriculum-guided speech $\hat{x}^1_\text{cr}$, where the curriculum weight $\alpha$ increases linearly from 0 to 1 with the epoch index $ep$ over the course of the first $ep_\text{cr}$ epochs.
 After that, $\hat{x}^1_\text{cr}$ fully degenerates into $\hat{x}^1$, enabling the model to rely solely on its own self-enrollment speech.
-Cause we use signal-to-noise ratio (SI-SNR) as training loss, the energy of $\hat{x}^1$ is not stable.
+Cause we use signal-to-noise ratio (SI-SNR) as the training loss, the energy of $\hat{x}^1$ is not stable.
 Hence $\frac{\|\hat{x}^1\|^2}{\|x\|^2}$ is used to reduce the energy gap.
-To teach the model how to select the most relevant slot from memory bank, we create a memory $m$ to mimic this processing. $\hat{x}^1_\text{cr}$ is segmented into $N$ overlapping speech, with each shifts $T_\text{sh}$ samples.
+To teach the model how to select the most relevant slot from memory bank, we create a memory bank $\mathcal{M}$ to mimic this processing. $\hat{x}^1_\text{cr}$ is segmented into $N$ overlapping speech, with each shifts $T_\text{sh}$ samples.
 Each segment is left-padded to the original length $T$ to maintain shape consistency.
 To avoid overfitting to temporal continuity, the memory bank is randomly shuffled before being used as the reference in training.
+The training loss will be computed both on $\hat{x}^1$ and $\hat{x}^2$, and could be expressed as: where $\mathcal{L}_{\text{SI-SNR}}$ is defined as: